 Fatigue - as well as stress - is usually understood as psychological fatigue (mental, subjective).
-With subjective fatigue, we are still physically able to continue the tired activity, but we feel compelled to take a break.
-Objective fatigue is more commonly called physical exhaustion - the afflicted person is basically unable to resume tired activity due to the depletion of reserves (energy, neurotransmitters ...)
+With subjective fatigue, we are still physically able to continue with the tired activity, but we feel the urge to relax.
+Objective fatigue is more often called physical exhaustion - the afflicted person is basically unable to resume tired activity due to the depletion of reserves (energy, neurotransmitters ...)
 Fatigue syndrome is a chronic condition that manifests itself as lethargy, drowsiness and lack of energy.

 Chronic fatigue syndrome

 Continuous signs of fatigue occur when, for some reason, there is a long-term increase in plasma levels of interleukins (IL-1, IL-6, IL-10 and others).
 The reason may be an infectious disease (even concealed) or an immune disorder (autoimmunity) .
 The main symptom of chronic fatigue syndrome is lethargy - drowsiness, lack of energy for anything but rest.
 This is beneficial for infectious diseases because the patient who is being saved is quicker to heal.
 But then he does not call himself a fatigue syndrome, but a patient's behavior .
 The name chronic fatigue syndrome is more or less reserved for cases where its cause is hidden.